-Following equation (5), we derive an estimate of θ by simply regressing the difference between the log of revenues per lawyer and the log of our estimate of the marginal cost of leverage, described above, on the field shares of lawyers in each office.
-Including the field shares on the right side allows the coordination costs of hierarchy to vary across different fields of the law.
+Following equation (5), we derive an estimate of θ by simply regressing the difference between the log of revenues per lawyer and the log of our estimate of the marginal cost of leverage, described above, on the field shares of lawyers in each office.16 Including the field shares on the right side allows the coordination costs of hierarchy to vary across different fields of the law.
 We also include a polynomial of the number of partners in the office as a regressor.
 This accounts for the possibility that the coordination costs associated with leverage might be lower for larger offices, for example because larger offices might be able to more effectively utilize associates' time (or perhaps higher if coordination becomes more unwieldy as office size increases).
-This OLS estimate, while easy to derive, is a biased estimate because $E(\ln \varepsilon_i) \neq 0$.
-However, the magnitude of this bias is very small relative to the estimates themselves, and we have found that accounting for it implies little change in the results from our counterfactual exercises.

-The right side of Table 3 reports our estimates.
-The omitted field in this specification is "general practice," lawyers who work in more than one of the Census-defined fields.
-The estimate on the constant implies a value of θ of 0.71 with a standard error of 0.007: for a one-partner office consisting only of general practitioners, moving from n = 0 to n = 1 increases the time to which the partner's knowledge is applied by $(2^{0.71}\text{-}1)$, or 64%.
+This estimate is downward-biased because our estimate of the marginal cost of leverage is downward-biased - it will overstate the extent to which coordination costs are dissipating the returns to hierarchy within the law firms in our sample.17 moving from n = 0 to n = 1 increases the time to which the partner's knowledge is applied by $(2^{0.71}-1)$, or 64%.
 In other words, hiring your first associate is like adding two-thirds of an extra body to your group in terms of how it affects the group's time in production.
-Relative to a situation where two lawyers work on their own, hierarchical production decreases the time these lawyers spend in production by 18%.
+Relative to a situation where two lawyers work on their own, hierarchical production decreases the time these lawyers spend in production by at most 18%.
 This estimate varies little with the number of partners in the office.
-Although the coefficients on the number of partners are jointly statistically significant, they are small in magnitude, and imply that θ decreases from 0.71 to 0.68 for a 50-partner office, then increases back to 0.70 for a 100-partner office.
+Although the coefficients on the number of partners are jointly statistically significant, they are small in magnitude, and imply that $\hat{\theta}$ decreases from 0.71 to 0.68 for a 50-partner office, then increases back to 0.70 for a 100-partner office.
+In contrast we find larger differences across fields. $\hat{\theta}$ is lowest - about 0.50 - for an office with all negligence-plaintiff lawyers, and highest - about 0.87 - for an office with only specialists in corporate law, suggesting that the coordination costs associated with hierarchies are high for the former and low for the latter.